Updated on December 20, 2022

-At the Asheville Home Builders Association Build & Remodel Expo in May, our co-founder and CEO, Jay Cope, spoke to attendees about how to choose the right builder, who will be the best fit for you.
-We wanted to share his insights, in case you (or someone you know) is considering hiring a building professional in Asheville, Black Mountain, or Arden, North Carolina.
+At the Asheville Home Builders Association Build & Remodel Expo, our co-founder, and CEO, Jay Cope, spoke to attendees about choosing the right professional builder who will be the best fit for you.
+We wanted to share his insights in case you (or someone you know) are considering hiring a building professional in Asheville, Black Mountain, or Arden, North Carolina.

 First, you’ll want to take into account the type of builder that you’ll need for your project.
 What do they specialize in?
 Builders and contractors today may specialize in custom-built new homes, exterior spaces, kitchen or bath remodels, green design, mountain homes, or some combination of above . . . and the list goes on!